ncu-electronic/virtual-oscilloscope/README.md

 # GeneralInstrumentGUI
-A general instrument GUI aiming for hardware manipulation.
+A general instrument GUI aiming for MCU manipulation and data visualization.

 Written in python3 and PyQt5.